banrovegrie/Nostradamus/README.md

 On first thought, it seems like Well Fargo Global, a finance company is unrelated to CO2 emissions.

-However, it is likely that there are hidden correlations due to dependencies of carbon emissions on an industry which also determines whether the prices of companies which own/invest in the same.
+However, it is likely that there are hidden correlations due to dependencies of carbon emissions on an industry which also determines whether the prices of companies that own/invest in the same.

 This means large companies such as large banks and firms.